heptarch/heptarch.github.io/drafts/demon.md

  governor theory *quite* considerably to make sense of them."
  The Duke: "No, I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
 "I misspoke.
 I was using this scheme to learn the shape of the artefact.
-I meant 'instructions' figuratively."
+I use 'instructions' figuratively."

-Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision and resolve themselves into a single question: "What *is* it?"
+Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision, and resolve themselves into a single question that will haunt the Duke for the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."

 <p align="center">
   ⁂